cosc-course-starter-codes/COSC-A319-A2-ethernet-parser-async/README.md

 - `ethernet` folder - this is where you should copy the entire assignment A1 project directory so that you can import it as `ethernet` into your new project
+- `EthernetSocketProcessor.js` - an empty module where you can create your socket processor class that emits the appropriate events.

+In addition to that, you'll find the main files in the repo root containing helpful tests and starter code:

 - `index.js` - the starting point for your class, which should _only_ import and export the class for use (the class should be created in its own module in `lib`).
 - `index.test.js` - a suite of tests that will assess the correctness of your